 Why Beijing Lhasa Train is recommended?

-1. Beijing is the most popular International arrival city in China.
-Once arriving at Beijing, without any middle transfer, you can directly take a train to Lhasa from Beijing West Railway Station.
+1. Beijing is the most popular international arrival city in China.
+Once arriving in Beijing, without any intermediate transfer, you can directly take a train to Lhasa from Beijing West Railway Station.

-3. It is perfect to travel Beijing with Tibet because both two destinations are full of things to do.
+3. It is perfect to travel to Beijing with Tibet because both destinations are full of things to do.

-The railway distance between Beijing and Lhasa is as far as 3757km, stretching from the lower northern China to the high plateau of Tibet and crossing 8 provinces and more than 30 cities, which make the Beijing Lhasa Train as a traversing journey to experience China’ diverse landscape and culture.
+The railway distance between Beijing and Lhasa is as far as 3757km, stretching from lower northern China to the high plateau of Tibet and crossing 8 provinces and more than 30 cities, which makes the Beijing-Lhasa Train a traversing journey to experience China's diverse landscape and culture.
+If you're interested, you can check our 2026 Beijing Tibet Train Tours.

-Our dear customer Alexia visited Great Wall in Beijing
+Beijing Lhasa Train Our Customer Alexia Visited the Great Wall in Beijing

 Beijing Lhasa Train Schedules and Fares